hannotify/hanno.codes/_pages/about.md

 permalink: /about-me/
 ---

-Hanno Embregts is an IT Consultant at Info Support (the Netherlands).
-He has extensive experience with both front- and back-end development, with a special interest in automating the software development process to the fullest.
+Hanno Embregts is {% include about/short-bio.md %}

-He likes his work best when it is fast-paced and versatile, which is why he juggles Java development, public speaking, leading Info Support’s Java Community and teaching courses at Info Support’s Knowledge Centre.
-When Hanno doesn’t have access to any kind of computer - which can only be called the most desperate of times - he plays in a band as a lead singer and guitar player.
-He is also a passionate fan of alternative rock band Switchfoot and Dutch football club Feyenoord.
-Last but not least: he has been told off repeatedly for using Star Wars quotes at work (things didn’t improve much by replying “I find your lack of faith disturbing”).
+In his day-to-day job as an IT Consultant at [Info Support](https://www.infosupport.com), Hanno prefers work that is fast-paced and versatile.
+This is why he juggles Java development, software architecture, public speaking, leading Info Support’s Java Community and teaching courses at Info Support’s Knowledge Centre.
+He is also one of the editors of the Dutch [Java Magazine](https://nljug.org/category/java-magazine/).
+Outside of work Hanno likes making music with his friends.
+He plays the flute, the guitar and he likes to sing.

+Software conferences are Hanno's favourite thing in the world, because they allow him to do the three things he loves most at the same time: learning new things, teaching others about stuff he discovered and yes: [even making music](/talks/#what-stairway-to-heaven-can-teach-us-about-software-development) from time to time!